$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Introduction

 Fundamental fermions in the Standard Model (SM) come in three copies, denoted as ``flavours'', which share universal gauge interactions but have different masses and mixings, also known as flavour parameters.
 The origin of flavour in the SM remains as a complete mystery, as it lacks of any dynamical explanation to the high number of flavour parameters and their hierarchical patterns.
 A further theory of flavour beyond the SM should provide a solution to the long-lasting ``flavour puzzle''.

 Simultaneously, the non-universal structure of such a theory of flavour could leave its imprints in flavour physics observables, which are becoming accessible up to a high precision level in the current generation of colliders and meson factories.
-Given the prolific history of flavour physics anticipating the discovery of new physics, such as the prediction of charm and top quark masses, searching for the origin of flavour in flavour physics is well motivated.
-In this direction, a conspicuous series of anomalies in flavour observables have emerged in the last years.
-Of particular interest are the anomalies in $B$-meson decays, namely the $R_{K^{(*)}}$ ratios recently updated by LHCb \cite{LHCb:2021trn},
+Given the prolific history of flavour physics anticipating the discovery of new physics, searching for the origin of flavour in flavour physics is well motivated.
+In this direction, a conspicuous series of anomalies in flavour observables emerged in the last years.